Ruth Collins-Nakai: Career

-After completing her fellowships, Collins-Nakai was offered a position as Assistant Professor of Pediatrics at the University of Alberta Hospital.
+After completing her fellowships, Collins-Nakai was offered a position as assistant professor of pediatrics at the University of Alberta Hospital.
 She initiated the Heritage Pediatric Cardiology Program in 1978, with outreach clinics in smaller urban centres, and this evolved to become the Western Canadian Congenital Heart Program.
-In addition, she was Associate Professor of Pediatrics (1980–88) and Professor of Pediatrics (1988–2000) at the University of Alberta, the Director of the Pediatric Cardiology Training program (1990–93) and Associate Dean in the Faculty of Medicine (1993–96).
+In addition, she was associate professor of pediatrics (1980–88) and Professor of Pediatrics (1988–2000) at the University of Alberta, the Director of the Pediatric Cardiology Training program (1990–93) and Associate Dean in the Faculty of Medicine (1993–96).

 Her main research interests were congenital heart disease, epidemiology, and cardiac metabolism.
 Over the course of her career, she co-authored a number of preclinical and clinical research articles in cardiology, and was the sole author for opinion pieces on various aspects of healthcare, in highly ranked scientific journals.

 Her public health efforts included advocating for research into early child development as well as seatbelt legislation and the banning of smoking on commercial airlines.

-Following retirement from academia in 2001 and clinical practice in 2009, she has contributed to philanthropic endeavours and done consulting work in healthcare, research, post-secondary education, and to biotechnology companies.
+Following retirement from academia in 2001 and clinical practice in 2009, she has contributed to philanthropic endeavours and done consulting work in healthcare, research, and post-secondary education, and for biotechnology companies.

 Leadership roles

 Collins-Nakai filled roles on provincial, national, and international organizations, which included President of the Alberta Cardiovascular Society, Commissioner on the Premier's Commission on Future Health Care for Albertans, President of the Alberta Medical Association (first woman), and President of the Canadian Cardiovascular Society (first woman, 1999–2002).
 Collins-Nakai was the fourth female president of the Canadian Medical Association (2005–2006).
-She was the first Canadian and first woman to become Chair of the Board of Governors of the American College of Cardiology and to be the president of the Inter-American Society of Cardiology.
+She was the first Canadian and first woman to become chair of the Board of Governors of the American College of Cardiology and to be the president of the Inter-American Society of Cardiology.
 She was a founding member of the governing council of the Canadian Institutes of Health Research and also chaired the scientific advisory panel of the Canadian Coordinating Office for Health Technology Assessment.
 She has served many roles in the Muttart Foundation, including two terms as president.